Spike Video Game Awards: Reception

 Video game journalism veteran Jeff Green has been vocal in his criticism of the Spike Video Game Awards.
 In his assessment of the 2010 VGAs, Green laments that Spike TV alienated viewers due to their decision to focus the awards on its own primary demographic, rather than the video game community at large.
 Green states that this leads to appearances by celebrities who "either didn't want to be or know why they were there."
-2011 VGA host Zachary Levi recognized this and prior to hosting the event, told MTV in an interview that, "I’m happy to work on the VGAs on Spike and make the network happy, but I want to be respectful to the community of gamers because I am one myself.
+2011 VGA host Zachary Levi recognized this and prior to hosting the event, told MTV in an interview that, "I'm happy to work on the VGAs on Spike and make the network happy, but I want to be respectful to the community of gamers because I am one myself.
 And [with] the humor involved, I want it to be smart, I want it to be honest, and accurate."
-Giant Bomb's Alex Navarro has also commented on the VGAs, questioning the importance of the awards themselves next to the VGA's focus on its exclusive reveals.
+Giant Bombs Alex Navarro has also commented on the VGAs, questioning the importance of the awards themselves next to the VGA's focus on its exclusive reveals.

 The 2011 VGAs were given similar criticisms.
 Kotaku reported that VGA nominees Mark Hamill and Tara Strong were disappointed that they were present at the event but their respective categories were not present at the show, only finding out the results of the "Best Performance by a Human Male" and "Best Performance by a Human Female" awards after the show.
 Wired.com writer Jason Schreier addressed Spike TV after the event in reference to food eating segments by Felicia Day and the host Zachary Levi having simulations of a sexual act performed on him.
-Schreier said, "It’s not hard to find the root of the problem here: You think we’re dumb.
-You think your audience is so stupid that they’ll be amused by YouTube rants and health potion gags.
+Schreier said, "It's not hard to find the root of the problem here: You think we're dumb.
+You think your audience is so stupid that they'll be amused by YouTube rants and health potion gags.
 You think we get our jollies out of watching girls bite cupcakes off conveyor belts.
 You think video game references make a good substitute for humor."
 Schreier also quoted Joystiq's Justin McElroy, who voiced his concern at many awards being shown together in a short montage.
 Praise was given for the handling of The Legend of Zelda's induction into the Hall of Fame including the video package of the franchise's releases and an appearance by creator Shigeru Miyamoto.

 The 2013 VGX received considerable negative press after airing; much of the criticism was aimed at host McHale's insults towards the developers and the audience.